kurofito/Knights_Tour_Puzzle/README.md

 ![4](https://user-images.githubusercontent.com/61360055/114817462-01579f00-9df5-11eb-921e-25cc32d7bd2c.png)

-If you answer no, it will ouput solution to the puzzle if there is a solution.
+If you answer no, it will output solution to the puzzle if there is a solution.

 ![5](https://user-images.githubusercontent.com/61360055/114817821-a70b0e00-9df5-11eb-8757-6d3384843002.png)